| NS Basic/Palm 6.0 Release Notes June 1, 2007 Copyright 2007 NS BASIC Corporation |

 If you have problems with the installation, see Tech Note 01.

 Important: The Simulator, the ROM images and the associated files are licensed from PalmSource.
 When you install NS Basic, you agree to an End User License Agreement with PalmSource that has the terms of the license.
-A copy of the Agreement is in the \Program File\NSBasic folder.
+A copy of the Agreement is in the \Program Files\NSBasic folder.

 POSE - Palm OS Emulator